Plant-based diets: are they optimal for health?

-So, do vegans need to take supplements?
+So, do plant-based eaters need to take supplements?

 Not necessarily.
 The decision to take dietary supplements should always be discussed with your doctor (and based on your personal blood work), or with a Registered Dietitian who can assess your current diet and help you decide if/which supplements are right for you.
-If you live in the northern hemisphere (anyplace that has long and dark winters), a Vitamin D supplement (1000IU per day) is generally recommended as testing blood levels of this vitamin may not be part of routine blood work from your family doctor.
+If you live in the north (anyplace that has long and dark winters), a Vitamin D supplement (1000IU per day) is generally recommended as testing blood levels of this vitamin may not be part of routine blood work from your family doctor.

-Here are some of my personal tips for optimizing your plant-based diet:
+Some of my personal tips for optimizing your plant-based diet: